harrietrc/loadimpact-docs/jekyll/_v4/guides/how-to-load-test-an-api-with-k6.md

 ---
 layout: classic-docs
 title: How to Load Test an API
-description: Example scripts for load tesing APIs.
-Run your load test in 5 minutes.
+description: Example scripts for load tesing APIs with LoadImpact.
-categories: [how-to-tutorials]
+categories: [guides]
 order: 1
 redirect_from:
     - /4.0/how-to-tutorials/how-to-load-test-an-api/
+    - /4.0/how-to-tutorials/how-to-load-test-an-api-with-k6/
 ---

 ***